CITIZEN SCIENCE FOR THE PROTECTION OF STECCI CULTURAL HERITAGE

 - News: Kick-off of the new STECCI project, turning necropoles into new opportunities

-- News: Reviving history: “My STECCI Story” Workshop in Sarajevo & Kopošići
+- News: Reviving history: “My STECCI Stories” Workshop in Sarajevo & Kopošići

 Tags: citizen science, climate change, co-creation, cultural heritage, social innovation, sustainability, sustainable toursim